-Administratively, Colorado is ready.
+Administratively, Colorado online sportsbooks are ready.
 By all accounts, May 1 remains a realistic target date for the launch of legalized sports betting in the Centennial State.

 Despite the coronavirus pandemic causing mass shutdowns nationwide, and major sports remaining sidelined, regulators in Colorado, such as Division of Gaming Director Dan Hartman, agree: “May 1 certainly is, as I see it, our launch date.”

 “We are well on track, administratively, with licensing, with all the pieces we need to have in place for that,” Hartman said, noting that some details of the incoming industry will be finalized during the April 16 meeting of the Colorado Limited Gaming Control Commission (CLGCC).

 “Administratively, we’re right on track for May 1.
 The operators I’ve been talking to are looking for that start.”

 Coronavirus not stalling CO sports betting plans

 Earlier this month, Gov. Jared Polis announced a statewide stay-at-home order through at least April 26, four days shy of the federal recommendation.
 The reason being Polis’ concern for the CO economy.

 Still, regulators and stakeholders maintain optimism that casinos could reopen to the public by May 1, that same day Colorado sports betting is expected to go live.
 The focus right now, Hartman said, “is getting casinos open first and then having brick-and-mortar (sportsbooks) open as they’re ready.”